enkidevs/curriculum/airtable/introduction/airtable-basics/airtable-field-types.md

 ---
 ## Content

-In the previous insight, we have changed all our fields to be of type `'Number'`.
+In the previous insight, we have changed all our fields to be of type `Number`.
 As you have noticed, there were many other options available, depending on your application.

 Here's a list of the most common types.